Dennis the Menace and Gnasher: Nigel Parkinson, Jimmy Hansen and Tom Paterson (2004–2009)

 David Parkins' workload meant he was able to draw the strip on an increasingly less frequent basis throughout his time on the strip, and after 2003, he became too busy to continue as a full-time artist.
-Nigel Parkinson, who had previously been drawing the strip as Parkins' understudy, continued as a artist, along with Jimmy Hansen coming in to replace Parkins.
+Nigel Parkinson, who had previously been drawing the strip as Parkins' understudy, continued as an artist, along with Jimmy Hansen coming in to replace Parkins.
 The pair drew the vast majority of stories between 2004 and 2007, when Tom Paterson also started drawing the strip.
 In 2008, Dennis was given an extra strip near the back of the comic, usually a continuing story across a few weeks.
 These strips were usually drawn by Tom Paterson.
 One such story featured the illness of Gnasher's young pup, Gnipper who had been bitten by a poisonous snake.
 Throughout this story, Dennis and Gnasher called upon the help of various past characters of the strip's history before finally contacting Gnipper's many sisters who successfully managed to get him out of his coma.
 Walter also changed in the strip as Dennis was given more reason to belittle and menace him.
 Instead of being camp and frilly, he was quite rude and obnoxious especially toward Dennis and his friends.
 Dennis seems more bully than anti-hero at this age.

-In 2007, Dennis was featured on the front page of a new magazine BeanoMAX and was the cover star until 2008 where he was replaced by Max, an exclusive character.
-Another landmark issue was met in 2008 where The Beano turned 70.
+In 2007, Dennis was featured on the front page of a new magazine BeanoMAX.
+He was the cover star until 2008, when he was replaced by Max, an exclusive character.
+Another landmark issue came in 2008, when The Beano turned 70.
 As a celebration, Dennis was seen on the cover sharing a cake with Wallace and Gromit, whose creator was featured heavily in the issue.